 The Department of Homeland Security (DHS) and U.S. Immigration and Customs Enforcement (ICE) announced flexibility in complying with requirements related to Form I-9, Employment Eligibility Verification.
 This remote Form I-9 verification policy was introduced for employers operating remotely due to the COVID-19 pandemic.

-The policy, initially implemented in March 2020, applies only to employers and workplaces that are working entirely remotely.
+The policy applies only to employers and workplaces that are working entirely remotely.
+Therefore, employees hired on or after April 1, 2021, who work in a remote setting are temporarily exempt from the physical inspection requirements associated with Form I-9.
 If there are employees physically present at the work location, no remote form I-9 verification rules are being implemented.

-DHS and ICE have extended the remote form I-9 verification policy ten times over the past year and a half.
-It was set to expire May 31, 2021, but has been extended through August 31, 2021.
-However, as pandemic restrictions are being reduced, employers should prepare for termination of the flexibility regarding remote Form I-9 verification.
+DHS and ICE have extended the remote form I-9 verification policy eleven times over the past year and a half.
+It was set to expire on August 31, 2021, but has been extended until the end of 2021.
+The latest four-month extension is helpful because many companies have not been able to return to a non-remote work environment on a consistent basis.
+Nevertheless, employers should be ready for termination of the flexibility regarding remote Form I-9 verification.
 Otherwise, they can become subject to fines ranging from $573 to $20,130 per violation.